Is the COVID-19 vaccine safe?

 Click here for experts’ answers to questions you might have about vaccine safety as you consider getting the vaccine and make your plan to receive one.

-What’s the difference between the Pfizer vaccine and the Moderna vaccine?
+What’s the difference between the Pfizer, Moderna, and Johnson & Johnson vaccines?

 The Pfizer-BioNTech vaccine is an mRNA vaccine that is recommended for people ages 16 and older.
 People receiving this vaccine will get two separate shots—21 days apart.
 Evidence from clinical trials shows that the Pfizer vaccine is 95% effective at preventing COVID-19 in people who did not have evidence of previous infection.
 More information about the Pfizer vaccine is available here.